wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/2-what-are-microsoft-teams-apps.md

 ## User Interface (UI) elements

-In addition to extensibility points, the Microsoft Teams Platform provides multiple flexible UI elements apps can take advantage of.
+In addition to extensibility points, the Microsoft Teams Platform provides flexible UI elements for apps to take advantage of.
 These elements allow you to create rich experiences that feel native to the Teams client.

 ### Cards & card actions